 Further compounding this problem is the game's online multiplayer functionality, in which anonymous players can either ally with you to defeat a boss, or (far more likely) pop into your game uninvited when they're 60-70 levels above you and kill you in one hit for cheap lulz, thereby causing you to lose all of your progress yet again through no fault of your own.
 Moreso because the game's terrible netcode ensures that they constantly land backstabs on you even while you're facing directly toward them on your screen.
 And unless I missed an option somewhere, there is no way to disable this feature short of pulling your system's LAN connection.
 Which, if you're playing on the XBox 360 and have a digital copy of the game, also prevents you from playing the game at all.
 Truly wonderful.

 The story tells us that the world is dying, but would it be too much to ask for something other than the usual "gritty" game color palette to look at?
 I paid a lot of money for a high-definition television capable of displaying over 16 million colors, and yet every major game developer seems to insist on putting nothing but the three most unappealing ones to the human eye in their games.
-We have the technology and the talent to make beautiful games sporting captivating and imaginative world design, heartfelt and passionate storytelling on the level of a world-class novel and dazzling visuals that can give Steven Spielberg himself a run for his money, yet every AAA development team is so devoid of imagination or personality that they ignore all of that and instead model their gameplay entirely around nihilistic, unsatisfying busywork in barren environments based on the most destitute stretches of North Korea...
+We have the technology and the talent to make beautiful games sporting captivating and imaginative world design, heartfelt and passionate storytelling on the level of a world-class novel and dazzling visuals that can give Steven Spielberg himself a run for his money, yet every AAA studio is so devoid of imagination or personality that they ignore all of that and instead model their gameplay entirely around unsatisfying empty busywork in barren environments based on the most destitute stretches of North Korea...

 The franchise as a whole also features some truly inspired audio design by immersing the player in the dulcet tones of completely silent dead air!
 Not even a speck of ambient noise anywhere most of the time.
-Between this, the drab, lifeless visuals and the monotonous combat, it doesn't take long before you start falling asleep from sheer sensory deprivation.
-I also have to say that for all the praise this series gets for being "epic" and "revolutionary" and "the best, most important games ever created"*, it's severely underdeveloped in some very key areas...
+Between this, the drab, lifeless visuals and the monotonous rock-em-sock-em robots combat, it doesn't take long before you start falling asleep from sheer sensory deprivation.
+I also have to say that for all the praise this series gets for being "epic" and "revolutionary" and "flawless" and "the best, most important games ever created"*, it's severely underdeveloped in some very key areas...